Brad St. Louis: Professional career

-Cincinnati Bengals

 St. Louis was selected by the Cincinnati Bengals in the seventh round (210th overall) of the 2000 NFL draft.
 St. Louis was the first long snapper drafted in team history.
 Besides being the starting long snapper, St. Louis saw action on the kickoff return and punt return teams during his first three seasons with the team.
 In a game on November 12, 2000, against the Dallas Cowboys, St. Louis' snap was high.
 This caused Bengals holder and punter Daniel Pope to stand up and do an emergency punt from the Cowboys 24 yard line.
 The ball rolled into the end-zone, and the play went down as the closest punt to an opposition's end-zone in NFL history.
 St. Louis also saw action as a tight end during his first three seasons.
 St. Louis spent 10 seasons with the Bengals before being cut in October 2009.